 New York is one of the most romantic cities in the world – a perfect spot for the wedding of your dreams.
 Here are some tips on how to get married in NYC, from getting your marriage license to arranging your city hall wedding.

-How Do I Get a New York Marriage License?
+How to Get a New York Marriage License

 You’ll need a New York marriage license to make it legal.
-In order to obtain a license, the prospective bride and groom must appear in person at one of the borough offices of the City Clerk of New York:
+In order to obtain a license, the prospective married couple must appear in person at one of the borough offices of the City Clerk of New York:

 - Manhattan Marriage Bureau: 141 Worth St.; btwn Centre & Baxter sts.; Hours: 8:30am to 3:45pm, Mon. through Fri.

 - Bronx Marriage Bureau: Supreme Court Building, 851 Grand Concourse near 161st St., Room B131; Hours: 8:30am to 4:00pm, Mon. through Fri.

 - Brooklyn Marriage Bureau: Brooklyn Municipal Building, 210 Joralemon St. near Court St., Room 205; Hours: 8:30am to 4:00pm, Mon. through Fri.

 - Queens Marriage Bureau: Borough Hall Building, 120-55 Queens Blvd. near 82nd Ave., Ground Floor, Room G-100; Hours: 8:30am to 3:45pm, Mon. through Fri.

 - Staten Island Marriage Bureau: Borough Hall Building, 10 Richmond Terr., Room 311; Hours: 8:30am to 4:00pm, Mon. through Fri.rough Friday